The nightmare of choosing wedding reception venues in your local town

 Food: What’s the choice and quality like?
 You could dine anonymously before making your final decision as there’s nothing worse than poor food at a wedding reception.

-If you have any other tips or a nightmare story to tell then please leave them below in the comments before playing with the wedding reception venue decision matrix here.
+If you have any other tips or a nightmare story to tell then please leave them below in the comments before downloading a decision matrix from here.